 Packaging allows us to conveniently bring our water to you, our consumer, preserving the natural mineral water’s quality–but we believe it shouldn’t come at the expense of the environment.
 After all, our water couldn’t exist without a healthy environment.

-Because we’re committed to protecting and nourishing the health of our planet and its people, we are playing our part to accelerate the transition from a linear to a circular economy of sustainable packaging.
-Simply put, this means eliminating packaging we don’t need and innovating packaging where possible to ensure it can be recycled and safely reused again and again so it remains part of the circular economy and does not become waste or pollution.
-In January 2018, we pledged to become a circular brand and transform our packaging to make all our plastic bottles* from 100% recycled PET (rPET) by 2025.
+Because we’re committed to protecting and nourishing the health of our planet and its people, we are playing our part to accelerate the transition from a linear towards a circular economy of sustainable packaging.
+This means eliminating packaging we don’t need and innovating to create recyclable packaging that can be safely reused again and again so it remains part of the circular economy and does not become waste or pollution.
+In January 2018, we pledged to transform our packaging to make all our plastic bottles* from 100% recycled PET (rPET) by 2025.

 *excludes label and cap